jchultarsky101/pcli/README.md

 This will invalidate your current token and delete the token file from your system.

+This operation causes PCLI to start a new session next time it is executed by requesting a ne token.

 #### Displaying Your Token

 Your token data is encrypted.
 It does not reveal anything about yourself or your system.
 In the vast majority of cases, you would not care what it is.
 However, there may be some special use cases where knowing your token is handy.
 One such case is if you are trying to access the Physna's API in other ways than via this CLI.
 For example, this may be with cURL, Postman, or some other client.

+You do not need to execute this command just to get a new token.
+Every command you execute will attempt to obtain one if none currently exist.

 The following command will print the current token for your tenant (here is "beta") to the terminal: